What is Rolex Oystersteel? Complete Guide

 Oystersteel also has other benefits than only being corrosion-resistant.
-904L is a low-carbon, high alloy stainless steel, with additives of copper, chronium, nickel, and molybdenum.
-The steel acquires an exceptional sheen when polished different from 316L.
+904L is a low-carbon, high-alloy stainless steel, with additives of copper, chromium, nickel, and molybdenum.
+The steel acquires an exceptional sheen when polished, different from 316L.

-Rolex has its very own foundry where they make their 904L steel.
+Rolex has its very own foundry where they make its 904L steel.
 This allows them to manage the entire manufacturing process and manage the compound.